 As part of the HRTO’s remedy ruling, the Adjudicator found that "the evidence[...] established that the MOH did not recognize the relationship between gender and compensation paid to midwives or the necessity to consider the effects of its policies and practices on midwives as sex-segregated workers."
 As a result, she ordered that the MOH "work with an expert[…] to implement a gender-based analysis (“GBA”) which will assess the gender impacts of the policies and practices associated with compensating midwives working as independent contractors and compensated by the MOH."

 This work is a key part of the HRTO's ruling.
 The MOH has repeatedly argued that they had no obligation to perform any kind of gender-based analysis on the methods for setting midwives' compensation over the years.

 The MOH retained Canadian Equality Consulting to conduct a GBA+ of their policies and practices related to midwifery compensation.
-The AOM provided information and numerous submissions to Canadian Equality Consulting, with a focus on the intersectional impacts of ministry policies related to disability, Indigenous midwifery and race, and the clinical audit tool for midwives trained outside of Canada.
-The AOMBT has also made a submission regarding the parental leave program.
+The AOM provided information and numerous submissions to Canadian Equality Consulting, with a focus on the intersectional impacts of ministry policies related to Indigenous midwifery, disability, race, and the clinical audit tool for midwives trained outside of Canada.
+The AOMBT made a submission regarding the parental leave program.

 On November 18, 2021, after over two months of delay, the Ministry shared a summary of the GBA+ assessment report (PDF, 140 KB) with the AOM.
-The AOM is critical of the summary, and continues to call on Ministry to release the full report with detailed findings.
-A summary of the preliminary findings and recommendations and the AOM's response can be accessed here.
+The AOM was critical of the summary, and continued to call on ministry to release the full report with detailed findings.
+As ministry refused, the AOM was forced to file a Freedom of Information (FOI) request.
+In March 2022, the AOM received the full GBA+ report, which can be accessed here (Applicants only, login required).